-Much of the work lawyers do involves filing various documents.
+A. Much of the work lawyers do involves filing various documents.
 Often, there are deadlines by which documents must be filed.
 Even when there are no fixed deadlines, a lawyer’s delay in filing certain documents can permanently impair a client’s rights.
 You might wonder why a simple failure to file a document “on time” could destroy your rights.
 After all, once the unfiled document is discovered—particularly if the lawyer’s error was unintentional, or the failure to file was discovered right away, and no one was harmed by the delay—shouldn’t that remedy the problem?
 Sometimes courts will relieve clients of any harsh consequences arising from the lawyer’s failure to file on time.
 However, sometimes the law requires that the prescribed sanctions for the lawyer’s failure to file be imposed on the client.
 In those cases, the client’s only remedy is a malpractice claim.

-If your lawyer’s interests are directly adverse to yours, he or she should not represent you.
+A. If your lawyer’s interests are directly adverse to yours, he or she should not represent you.
 Obviously, if you were sued, you wouldn’t hire a lawyer who was a close friend or family member of the person who sued you.

 If you have a claim against a corporation, and your lawyer is on the corporation’s board of directors or has a large investment in the corporation, your lawyer should not represent you in pursuing that claim.
 Your lawyer’s interests are directly opposed to yours.
 A lawyer cannot be expected to separate his or her fiduciary duties to the corporation as a director, or his or her personal financial interests, from the duties owed to you as the client.